billbuchanan/esecurity/unit02_symmetric/lab/README.md

 console.log("Decipher:\t",text);
 ```

-For a password of “napier”, find out the fruits used for these RC4 cipher streams:
+For a password of "napier", find out the fruits used for these RC4 cipher streams:

 <pre>
 8d1cc8bdf6da
 911adbb2e6dda57cdaad